dbrattli/Expression/docs/tutorial/error_handling.md

 ---
 (tutorial_optional_values)=

-# Optional Values
+# Error Handling

-Sometimes we don't have a value for a given variable.
+For error handling we have two main strategies in Expression.
+We can either use the `Option` type or we can use the `Result` type.
+This is similar to the `Option` and `Result` types, you find in Rust, F#, Scala, and other functional programming languages.

+## Option

+The `Option` type is used when a value could be missing, that is when an actual value might not exist for a named value or variable.
 Perhaps the value is not known or available yet.

 In Python we represent the absence of a value with the special value `None`.
 In other languages there is usually a `null` value.

 ```{code-cell} python
 xs = None